arrg-mx/humanoid-vision/README.md

-# Perception and Vision for a Humanoid Robot
+# ARRG: Curso ROS2 Humble, 2024-I - Perception and Vision for a Humanoid Robot

 ## Contenido